 At 432.24, update the text as follows:

-a1) For MLO, verify the following:
+a1) For MLO, verify that the RSNE and if present, the RSNXE for each setup link:

-If the message 3 is used for the initial 4-way handshake, the affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each requested link are identical to those received for the corresponding affiliated APs of the AP MLD.
+If this message 3 is part of a fast BSS transition initial mobility domain association or an association started through the FT protocol, the Supplicant verifies that the PMKR1Name in the PMKID List field of the RSNE is identical to the value it sent in message 2 and verifies that the affiliated AP MAC address and all other fields in the RSNE, and the RSNXE (if present), for each requested link are identical to those received for the corresponding affiliated APs of the AP MLD and verifies that the FTE and MDE are the same as in the (Re)Association Response frame.

+Otherwise, the Supplicant verifies that the affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each requested link are identical to those received for the corresponding affiliated APs of the AP MLD.

-If the message 3 is used for the rekeying, the affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each setup link are identical to those received for the corresponding affiliated APs of the AP MLD.
+If the message 3 is used for rekeying, the Supplicant verifies that the affiliated AP MAC address and all fields in the RSNE, and the RSNXE (if present), for each setup link are identical to those received for the corresponding affiliated APs of the AP MLD.

-The affiliated AP MAC address and all fields in the RSNE and the RSNXE (if present), of other discovered links, if information is available are identical to those received for the affiliated APs of the AP MLD.
+The Supplicant verifies that the affiliated AP MAC address and all fields in the RSNE and the RSNXE (if present), of other discovered links (if information is available), are identical to those received for the affiliated APs of the AP MLD..

 NOTE 3—A non-AP MLD obtains the Link ID, AP MAC address, RSNE, and RSNXE (if present) for an AP affiliated with the AP MLD when it receives a Beacon or Probe Response frame from that AP or when it receives a multi-link probe response transmitted by another AP affiliated with the same AP MLD carrying a Basic Multi-Link element containing a complete profile of that AP (see 35.3.4 (Discovery of an AP MLD)).